Classics: Abstract Truth – Get Another Plan (Extended) (Streetwave Music)

 Its follow up, ‘We Had A Thing’, which she penned and performed, is another indisputable Soulful Jazz House classic.
 A gem that owes a lot to Matthias Heilbronn’s infectious remixing work.

 Once injected into the veins of the underground, Ms. Bingham’s penchant for painstakingly crafted lyrics put her in a class by herself.
 In addition to her work with Abstract Truth she went on to solo performances with Blue Six.
-But also Sir Piers (cf. the recent ‘American In Chelsea’), Studio Apartment and Liquid People.
+But also Sir Piers (cf. ‘American In Chelsea’), Studio Apartment and Liquid People.

 In 2009 and 2010 she released songs with Karizma and Osunlade.
 Then with Phil Asher and Bah Samba.

 In 2011, Monique completed her first self-produced single, ‘You.Me.World’.
 A song which she released on her own record label, Bigga Sounds.
 That same year also saw her coming for the first time to South Africa.
 There she performed at the 12th annual Capetown International Jazz Festival.
 Sharing a bill with luminaries such as Wayne Shorter and Earth, Wind & Fire!
 Subsequent tours throughout S.A., Botswana and Lesotho have confirmed her as one the country’s most respected underground artists.

 Her 2012 collaboration with Ralf GUM, ‘Take Me To My Love’, turned into a runaway hit worldwide.
 It garnered 500,000 plus YouTube hits as of this writing.
 She also happened to be the first ever non-South African artist to perform live for a television audience of over 10 million viewers.
 This was at the 12th annual Metro FM Awards in 2013 where her song, ‘Pride’.
 A performance which helped DJ Pepsi snag the award for House Album of the year.